-In the event there is an emergency and someone outside the university needs to reach a student, they should contact the program administrative assistant or the Program Director at 304-691-1979.
+In the event there is an emergency and someone outside the university needs to reach a student, they should contact the program Office Administrator at 304-696-6035 or the Program Director at 304-691-1979.
 The program staff will attempt to forward a message to the student.
 The program WILL NOT give out student information or location.